earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

 Now if we run our code, we can add contacts.
 Then when we select them from the list we can see the details appear to the right.

-<script zoom="2" id="asciicast-2UWD3NMXowmPCfTlwYjyFDJSF" src="https://asciinema.org/a/2UWD3NMXowmPCfTlwYjyFDJSF.js" async data-loop="true"  data-fit="none" data-autoplay="true" data-speed="2" data-size="small" data-start-at=04 ></script>
+<script id="asciicast-2UWD3NMXowmPCfTlwYjyFDJSF" src="https://asciinema.org/a/2UWD3NMXowmPCfTlwYjyFDJSF.js" async data-loop="true"  data-fit="none" data-autoplay="true" data-speed="2" data-size="big" data-start-at=04 ></script>

 ## Conclusion